Robust Score-Based Quickest Change Detection: Robust Quickest Change Detection in Unnormalized and Score-Based Models

 In most applications, even the scores are not precisely known.
 For example, not enough training data may be available for precise score-matching.
 Thus, the SCUSUM algorithm cannot be applied.
 In this paper, we take a robust approach to address this issue.
 Specifically, we assume that both $\mathcal{G}_\infty$ and $\mathcal{G}_1$ are families of unnormalized or score-based models.
 In addition, we assume that there exists a pair of least favorable distributions $Q_\infty, Q_1$ in the following sense:

 \begin{definition}[Least-favorable distributions (LFD)] We say that a pair of distributions $(Q_\infty, Q_1)$ are least favorable if they are a solution to the following optimization problem:

 \end{definition} Thus, the distributions $Q_\infty \in \mathcal{G}_\infty, Q_1 \in \mathcal{G}_1$ are closest as measured through the pseudo distance of Fisher divergence (see \eqref{eq:FisherDivDef}).
 We remark that since the observations are assumed to be high-dimensional, the densities are not precisely known.
 As a consequence, the stochastic boundedness condition of \cite{unnikrishnan2011minimax} or the KL divergence cannot be used here to define the least favorable pair.
 On the other hand, the Fisher divergence can be computed for unnormalized and score-based models.
 In the rest of the paper, we assume that we can always find the least favorable pair $(Q_\infty, Q_1)$.
 In Section~\ref{sec:least_favorable_distribution}, we provide several examples where this assumption is valid.
+Finally, if multiple pairs are satisfying \eqref{eq:lfd}, then we assume that any one pair has been chosen arbitrarily.

 \resp{The motivation for using \eqref{eq:lfd} comes from the following analysis.
 Note that for any stopping rule $T$ such that $\inf_{P_\infty \in \mathcal{G}_\infty }\mathbb{E}_\infty[T]\geq \gamma$, we have as $\gamma \to \infty$,